learn-co-curriculum/mobile-development-curriculum/marks-rough-drafts/3-1-object-orientation-drafts.md

 ```objc
 - (instancetype)init...;
 ```
-When writing any initializer that is not the default initializer `init`, it is common practice to continue the method name with the worth `With` followed by the an argument for every property that the initializer needs to pass a value into.
+When writing any initializer that is not the default initializer `init`, it is common practice to continue the method name with the word `With` followed by an argument for every property into which the initializer is expected to pass a value.
 As convention, the arguments in the method declaration are typically named after the property to which it is intended to be assigned.

 So, assuming a custom class `FISWarship`: